 In the present, New Orleans restaurants serve both traditional Reveillon meals inspired by Creole traditions, as well as contemporary menus that use ingredients and cooking techniques that weren't available in the 19th century.
 The multi-course meals average between $45 and $55, while some restaurants may be slightly more expensive.

-Here's a look at 13 of my favorite restaurants that have special menus this year.
+Here's a look at many of my favorite restaurants that have special menus this year.
 For more information about the restaurant, click the link.

 Andrea's Restaurant - If you're staying at one of the suburban hotels in Metairie, or even if you're not, Andrea's is worth visiting.
 There, Chef Andrea is serving traditional Reveillon dinner with his trademark Italian influence.